sadhanaavasarala/learning-library/PreReqGuide.md

 - DockerHub.com

-# Optional: Configure Client Tools Locally (Connecting IDE is covered in supplimental lab)
+## Optional: Configure Client Tools Locally

+Connecting via a local IDE to Oracle Developer Cloud Service will be covered in a supplimenal guide

-## Verify your version of the Java JDK
+### Verify your version of the Java JDK

 Eclipse requires that you have the **JDK 8** installed.

-### JDK Verification on a MAC
+#### JDK Verification on a MAC

 **Note**: Eclipse requires that you have the a Java JDK 8 installed.
 Even if you have a JRE version 8, you still need to verify that you have a JDK 8 installed.